Isovector density and isospin impurity in $^{40} \mathrm{Ca}$: Density distributions of

 \section{Density distributions of ${}^{40} \mathrm{Ca}$}

-Experimental neutron and proton densities of ${}^{40} \mathrm{Ca}$ are shown in Figs.~\ref{fig1} and \ref{fig2} together with calculated results using DDME-J and SAMi-J families, respectively.
+Experimental neutron and proton densities of ${}^{40} \mathrm{Ca}$ are shown in Fig. \ref{fig2} together with HF results using SAMi-J families.
 For a guide to eyes, the neutron density is plotted shifting upwards by a unit of 0.02 fm$^{-3}$.
 Experimental proton density is deduced from the charge density observed by electron scattering subtracting the contribution of finite proton size \cite{electron-sca,Zenihiro}.
 The observed neutron density has a large uncertainty as shown by a shaded area in these figures, while the proton density is better determined experimentally with a small uncertainty.
 It is clear that the determination of density distribution is more uncertain in the interior region compared with the surface region.

-In Fig.~\ref{fig1}, the calculated results of the RMF model with DDME-J Lagrangians show a small variation among difference effective Lagrangians.
-The DDME-J family has a variation in the symmetry energy coefficient $J$ from $30$ to $38 \, \mathrm{MeV}$ as well as other symmetry energy coefficients $L$ and $K_{\mathrm{sym}}$.
-Calculated nuclear matter properties and rms radii by DDME-J and SAMi-J families are listed in the supplemental materials.
-In general, the RMF model underpredicts both proton and neutron densities at around a half of the saturation density near $r\simeq 3.5 \, \mathrm{fm} $, while the model overpredicts in the interior region $ 0 \, \mathrm{fm} \le r \le 3 \, \mathrm{fm} $.
-The calculated results of Skyrme interactions SAMi-J family are shown in Fig.~\ref{fig2}.
-Each parameter set of SAMi-J family has a different symmetry energy coefficient $J$ from $27$ to $35 \, \mathrm{MeV}$ as well as $L$ and $K_{\mathrm{sym}}$ values.
-General features of calculated results are quite similar to those of the RMF model, but the deviations of calculated results from empirical data are somewhat smaller than those of the RMF models.
-While we do not see any strong parameter dependence in the calculated results of DDME-J and SAMi-J families in the density distributions in Figs.~\ref{fig1} and \ref{fig2}, there are small, but systematic difference in the neutron-skin $\Delta r_{np}$ as listed in Table 1 in the supplemental materials: a smaller $J$ value as well as $L$ value produces a larger negative neutron-skin.
+In Fig.~\ref{fig2}, we can see a small variation in the calculated densities depending on different SAMi-J interactions.
+The SAMi-J family has a variation in the symmetry energy coefficient $J$ from $27$ to $35 \, \mathrm{MeV}$ as well as other symmetry energy coefficients $L$ and $K_{\mathrm{sym}}$.
+Calculated nuclear matter properties and rms radii by SAMi-J families are listed in the supplemental materials.
+In general, the SAMI-J model underpredicts both proton and neutron densities at around a half of the saturation density near $r\simeq 3.0 \, \mathrm{fm} $, while the model overpredicts in the interior region $ 0 \, \mathrm{fm} \le r \le 3 (1.5) \, \mathrm{fm}$ for neutrons (protons).
+In Fig. \ref{fig2}, there are small, but systematic differences in the neutron-skin $\Delta r_{np}$ as listed in Table 1 in the supplemental materials: a smaller $J$ value as well as $L$ value produces a larger negative neutron-skin.
+The calculated results of relativistic mean field model with DDME-J Lagrangians are also shown in the supplemental materials.
+General features of calculated results are quite similar to those of the Skyrme model, but the deviations of calculated results from empirical data are somewhat larger than those of the Skyrme models.